The 6 Birding Podcasts I’m Listening Too Right Now

-That is exactly how I utilize bird watching podcasts.
+That is how I utilize the best bird watching podcasts.

 It’s one of my favorite ways to consume information and news.

-Seriously, once you start listening to the BEST birding podcasts below it will be hard to ever listen to the normal radio again.
+Seriously, once you start listening to the BEST birding podcasts listed below, it will be hard to ever listen to the radio again.

 Each of my favorite bird podcasts has its own unique style and personality.
 Some are short (~2 minutes) and some are as long as an hour.